 Imagine spending time learning about the science of stem cell biology.
-Or you could learn about the world's energy problems and their potential solutions.
+Or you could learn about nanotechnology.
 Maybe you like movies and would like to learn more about the film business.
-You could also attend a session that will discuss the impact of the internet on political change.
+You could also attend a session about how to build your own startup.
 Or if you have a passion for theatre, you can get an overview of the arts in Los Angeles and the many cultural opportunities that await you while at USC.

 Faculty from across the schools and disciplines at USC are leading a micro-seminar.
-Do not feel as though you have to sign-up for a micro-seminar based on your major.
+While you may want to attend a seminar that jump-starts your major studies, you are not required to sign-up for a micro-seminar based on your major.
 You can choose from any of the topics available.

-There is, of course, no required homework and no grading, but many faculty suggest short advance readings that will add to your understanding of their topics.
+There is, of course, no required homework and no grading, but some faculty may suggest short advance readings that will add to your understanding of their topics.